 A government-backed mortgage is a specific type of mortgage loan that is insured by a federal agency.

 For example, the Federal Housing Administration (FHA), The Department of Veterans Affairs (VA), as well as the United States Department of Agriculture (USDA) all offer government-backed loans.
-These include FHA loans, VA loans, and USDA loans which all have their own specific eligibility requirements.
+These include FHA loans, VA loans, and USDA loans which all have specific eligibility requirements.
 By insuring the loan, the government offers some protections to lenders if a borrower is unable to repay the mortgage.

-Fannie Mae as well as Freddie Mac are entities created by Congress to help make homebuying more accessible and affordable to first-time homebuyers.
+Fannie Mae, as well as Freddie Mac, are entities created by Congress to help make homebuying more accessible and affordable to first-time homebuyers.
 According to the Federal Housing Finance Agency:

 “Fannie Mae and Freddie Mac buy mortgages from lenders and either hold these mortgages in their portfolios or package the loans into mortgage-backed securities (MBS) that may be sold.
 Lenders use the cash raised by selling mortgages to the Enterprises to engage in further lending.
 The Enterprises’ purchases help ensure that individuals and families that buy homes and investors that purchase apartment buildings and other multifamily dwellings have a continuous, stable supply of mortgage money.”